 Where in some of the users come across another form of the same error message, “This PC can’t run Windows 10.
 Windows can’t be installed because this PC has an unsupported disk layout for UEFI firmware.”
 Hence they cannot install Windows 10 on the computer.

 Generally, this error message pops up on computers that are having both UEFI and BIOS firmware (hybrids).
-This is because the Windows 10 operating system or Windows 10 update cannot be installed/run on an MBR disk of UEFI computer.
+This is because the Windows 10 operating system or Windows 10 update cannot be installed/run on an MBR disk of a UEFI computer.

-Even if you can successfully install Windows 10 on an MBR disk of UEFI system, later you will be stuck at installing Windows 10 updates.
+Even if you can successfully install Windows 10 on an MBR disk of the UEFI system, later you will be stuck at installing Windows 10 updates.